 I’d been interested in buying a bicycle to improve my fitness and reduce fuel costs.
 Friends encouraged me to take up cycling but as you do when you are a parent with bills to pay, I placed it low on my list of priorities.
 I hadn’t ridden a bike since I was 14 and it was an over-sized ancient second hand rust heap with no gears.
 It did the job though.
 People weren’t “cyclists” back then.
 They were just people who rode bikes.
 Most children had bikes.
 There were no helmet rules and the only Lycra we really talked about was for 70s disco outfits and 80s leggings!

-I noticed a competition being run by a bicycle company that involved sending a supportive message to a long distance charity rider.
-I admired what he was doing anyway and was happy to send off a message but quickly forgot all about the competition aspect…
+I noticed a competition being run by a bicycle company that involved sending a supportive message to a long distance rider who was raising fund for the Royal Flying Doctors which services remote regions.
+I admired what he was doing and was happy to send off a message but quickly forgot all about the competition aspect…

 Weeks later I had a frantic call from the PR person for the cycling company.
 The cyclist had chosen my message as being the most inspirational to him while he was riding and I had won a beautiful racing bike.
 I hadn’t replied to their emails and they hadn’t been able to get me on the phone.
 I remember seeing emails from the company but had ignored them, thinking they were the typical promotional spam you get when you enter competitions.
 Hyperventilating, half crying and half laughing, I could barely reply to the caller’s questions.
 After hanging up the phone I started to offer the prize to my children but they wouldn’t accept.
 “It’s time to do something for yourself now, Mum!”